riyahal/Byte-Babez/README.md

 # BitPlaza
-BitPlaza - An offline computer science e-learning application for desktop/PC.
+BitPlaza - An offline computer science e-learning application for desktop/PC, aimed at students of all ages.
 Learn and play locally.

 <img src="screenshot1.png">